armin-backhaus/phpStorm_test/src/wow/Battle/BattleConcept.md

 ### user story
 - want possibility to add Breeds into groups
 - possibility to put them in battle
-- let them fight with healt, strength and defense values
+- let them fight with health, strength and defense values
 -